dontrabrown/AlexaOPi/README.md

 * A Orange Pi PC or Orange Pi PC Plus
 * An SD Card with a fresh install of Armbian (tested against Armbian v.5.20 Jessie Desktop)
 * An External Speaker with 3.5mm Jack
-* (Optional) A push to make button connected between PA20 and GND
 * (Optional) A Dual colour LED (or 2 signle LEDs) Connected to GPIO PA8 & PA9

 Next you need to obtain a set of credentials from Amazon to use the Alexa Voice service, login at http://developer.amazon.com and Goto Alexa then Alexa Voice Service